Unidata/git-recipes/faq.md

 Q: How can I see what files I changed at a particular commit?

 A: `git log -p -1 --name-only 49bb54a` or `git show --pretty="format:" --name-only 49bb54a`

+Q: How do I operate on a git repository from outside the git repository?

+A: `git --git-dir=/tmp/repo/.git --work-tree=/tmp/repo pull`